xvik/gradle-use-python-plugin/README.md

     - `type:PythonTask` - call python command/script/module
     - `type:PipInstallTask` - may be used for custom pip modules installation workflow

+##### Possible pip issue warning (linux/macos)

+If `pip3 list -o` fails with: `TypeError: '>' not supported between instances of 'Version' and 'Version'` Then simply update installed pip version: `python3 -m pip install --upgrade pip`

+This is a [known issue](https://github.com/pypa/pip/issues/3057) related to incorrectly patched pip packages in some distributions.

 ### Setup